Investing for Children

 Most parents want to help their children financially, whether it is making sure there is enough money for their education or helping them to buy a property.
 An early objective may well be to help children understand the value and importance of money.

-Whatever the reason, tax will be a major factor to consider, as will the risks of giving children too much too soon.
-It is therefore important for parents and others to appreciate the basic tax and legal rules, and the investment products that are suitable for children.
+Whatever the reason, tax will be a major factor to consider, as will the risks of giving children too much money too soon.
+It is therefore important for parents and others to appreciate the basic tax and legal rules, and the investment products that are suitable for children to help achieve the goals set for them.

-You should think about the reasons why you are setting aside money for children, as they can have a major bearing on your investment decisions.
+You should think about the reasons why you are setting aside money for children, which can have a major bearing on your investment decisions.
 Timescale is likely to be an important factor in choosing the appropriate investments.
-Investment risk is another key issue that you need to think about carefully before taking any action.
+As with any investment decisions, risk is another key issue that you need to think about carefully before taking any action.

 Very broadly, the shorter the timescale, the more you should focus on cash and similar types of investment.
-But if you are looking at five years or longer, you should consider investments with a longer-term value, such as shares or property.
+If you are looking at five years or more, you should consider investments with a longer-term value, such as shares or property.
 They involve more risk, but historically provide superior returns over the longer term.
 The best approach to handling these matters is to consult a competent financial adviser.

 Children − even babies − are not exempt from tax.
 If they have enough income or capital gains, they will be subject to a tax bill just like adults.
-But like adults, they are generally entitled to a certain amount of income without paying tax.
-This is the personal allowance, and it is £11,850 in the 2018/19 tax year.
+And like adults, they are generally entitled to a certain amount of income without paying tax.
+This is the personal allowance, and it is £11,850 in the 2018/19 tax year, rising to £12,500 in 2019/20.
 In addition, each child has a 0% starting rate band covering £5,000 of savings income, a dividend allowance of £2,000 and, assuming they do not pay tax at the higher or additional rate, a personal savings allowance of £1,000.
-Children also have their own annual capital gains tax (CGT) exempt amount of up to £11,700 of net gains on investments in 2018/19.
+Children also have their own annual capital gains tax (CGT) exempt amount of up to £11,700 of net gains on investments in 2018/19 (£12,000 in 2019/20).

 There is a special rule that applies to children’s income until the child reaches age 18 or gets married, if earlier.
 If the child’s income is derived from a gift from a parent it is taxed as the parent’s income, unless the income does not exceed £100 a year (£200 if both parents have contributed jointly).